Buddo hill: Overview

 With a peak at 1300 m above sea level, Buddo is an important hill in the environs of Kampala.
 It carries cultural and academic significance.
-The cultural coronation site, where the Kabaka of Buganda is enthroned in a traditional ceremony is located on Buddo Hill and is known as Naggalabi Buddo.
+The cultural coronation site, where the Kabaka of Buganda is enthroned in a traditional ceremony is located on Buddo Hill and is known as Naggalabi Buddo. in August 2023 was the reopening of the Kasubi Tombs, a UNESCO World Heritage site, following their restoration after a fire in 2010.
 The hill is also the location of several elementary, middle and high schools, including Kings College Budo, a prestigious mixed boarding high school, attended by Buganda's Kings starting with Captain Sir Daudi Chwa II, the thirty-fourth (34th) Kabaka of the Kingdom of Buganda, who reigned between 1897 and 1939.